 Execution and growth have to support the return the investors expect.
 If you fall behind, they have to explain to their investors why your company is underperforming.
 It’s not a situation you want to be in.
 You have to think in a hyper-growth mindset from the start.
 You need to understand the risks and the unknowns.
 A good investor can help you overcome those risks before the next round.

 What does the negotiation process look like?
 What should entrepreneurs keep in mind as they approach the negotiation table?
-Listen to the episode to learn more about the inner workings of the process!
+Listen to the episode to learn more about the venture capital industry.

 Resources & People Mentioned